REVAMPING A VISION

 bureaucracy

-This comes at great timing.
-On February 28, 2023, U.S. Transportation Secretary Pete Buttigieg unveiled a groundbreaking initiative – the Reconnecting Communities Pilot Program.
-This unprecedented program is set to allocate $185 million in grant awards for 45 projects.
-The primary goal is to restore connectivity in communities that are burdened by historical transportation infrastructure decisions.
+This effort is timely, as on February 28, 2023, U.S. Transportation Secretary Pete Buttigieg launched the Reconnecting Communities Pilot Program, which will allocate $185 million in grants for 45 projects aimed at restoring connectivity in communities affected by past transportation infrastructure decisions.

 MY ROLE